alexblunck/starter-react/README.md

 # starter-react
-Starting point for building react applications.
+Starting point for building react applications

 ### Development
 Run `npm start` to start a development server, open a browser & watch for changes.